Overcoming Addiction Is Possible

 Unfortunately, when you have a world filled with addiction, a world filled with people trying to escape reality and a world distracted from reality, you end up with a damaged world filled with greed.

 Greed, another key characteristic in the addict´s survival handbook.
 Addicts need money, they don’t just want it they need it.
 They need to consume – food, drugs, clothes, material objects.
 This need to purchase and consume is just another way to satisfy the brains craving for that metaphorically cheap dopamine fix.
-Depleted levels of natural Dopamine and Serotonin caused by the consumption

 The outside world cannot make us happy.
 Only we can make ourselves happy, and we do this by beginning to truly understand and accept ourselves.
 To accept our flaws but learn to love them.
 To work through our wrongdoings and regrets.